ivan-hc/AM/README.md

   `-u`, `-U`, `update` Update all the installed programs:

     am -u
-   To update just one program and read the shell's output:
+   To update just one program:

     am -u $PROGRAM
 -----------------------------------------------------------------------------